Skip to the content.

 Monitor the node’s sync progres

-You can monitor the node’s synchronization progress by using the node_util.py utility script again:
+You can monitor the node’s synchronization progress by using the node_util.py utility script:

 /etc/casper/node_util.py watch